 Professional investment fees are deducted by the investment manager prior to the distribution of income.
 In addition, the Foundation annually assesses each endowment account a fee for management and administration expenses at the rate of 1.6% of the market value of assets managed.
 If an individual endowment account is underwater (cumulative cash contributions exceed market value) at the spendable income valuation date, no fee is assessed by the Foundation.
-The Foundation paid 30 basis points (0.30%) of the market value to USMF for endowment investment management services for the fiscal years ending June 30, 2018 and June 30, 2017 respectively, in accordance with the terms of the prior investment management agreement that was in effect for both fiscal years.
+The Foundation paid 30 basis points (0.30%) of the market value to USMF for endowment investment management services for the fiscal years ending June 30, 2019 and June 30, 2018 respectively, in accordance with the terms of the investment management agreement.

-The management fee charged to the operating account by USMF of \$92,007 and \$79,219 for the years ended June 30, 2018 and 2017, respectively, is included in Investment income, net of fees in the Consolidated Statements of Activities and Changes in Net Assets.
+The management fee charged to the operating account by USMF of \$66,823 and \$92,007 for the years ended June 30, 2019 and 2018, respectively, is included in Investment income, net of fees in the Consolidated Statements of Activities and Changes in Net Assets.
 In no event, shall the fees collected by USMF from the Foundation exceed the actual costs associated with investment management services provided by USMF in accordance with the terms of the investment management agreement.